projectatomic/ansible-role-osbs-master/README.md

     osbs_manage_firewalld: true

+The `osbs_nodes` is a list of FQDNs of OpenShift nodes for which configuration will be generated.
+It is suggested that the nodes are part of an ansible group and the variable is set to be `group['your_node_group_name']`.
+By default it contains only the master host, for easy one-host setup.

+    osbs_nodes: ["{{ inventory_hostname }}"]

+Configuration for nodes is generated on the master and then saven on the ansible host to a directory where the osbs-node role can use them.

+    osbs_node_config_dir: openshift-node-configs

 If you are using authenticating proxy, this role can generate a self-signed certificate that the proxy can use to authenticate itself to OpenShift.
 The proxy needs the certificate and the key concatenated in one file (`osbs_proxy_cert_file`).
 OpenShift needs to know the CA of the certificate, which is configured in `osbs_proxy_ca_file` and which is the same as the certificate because it is self-signed.

     osbs_proxy_cert_file: /etc/origin/proxy_selfsigned.crt
     osbs_proxy_key_file: /etc/origin/proxy_selfsigned.key